1. Every child in need of foster care has problems

-Ask yourself how many parents you know who work, and there are many that work full time too (Carers may be requested to have time off work to integrate the child into your home and affording the child and yourself the opportunity to start the process of attachment, the foundation of a successful placement.)
+Ask yourself how many parents you know who work, and there are many that work full time too (Carers may be requested to have some time off work to integrate the child into your home, affording the child and yourself the opportunity to start the process of attachment, the foundation of a successful placement.)

 You do need to be financially stable.
 However you don’t have to own your own house, have a highly paid job or be a double income family.

 10. It’s a difficult process to become a foster carer